syncfusion-content/winui-docs/winui/Polar-Chart/Getting-Started.md

 {% endtabs %}

-Create a `ViewModel` instance and set it as the chart's `DataContext`.
-This enables property binding from `ViewModel` class.
+Create a `ChartViewModel` instance and set it as the chart's `DataContext`.
+This enables property binding from the `ChartViewModel` class.

-N> Add namespace of `ViewModel` class to your XAML Page if you prefer to set `DataContext` in XAML.
+N> If you prefer to set `DataContext` in XAML, add the namespace of the `ViewModel` class to your XAML Page.

 {% tabs %}